francose/stockAnalysis/README.md

 # Yahoo Finance S&P500 Extrator

-Method and Params: YahooFinance( Symbol , Range/Duration , interval )
+- Method and Params: YahooFinance( Symbol , Range/Duration , interval )
-Symbol is the stock ticker symbol, e.g. AAPL for Apple range/duration is the desired range of the query, allowed parameters are [1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max]
+- Symbol is the stock ticker symbol, e.g. 'AAPL' for Apple or 'GOOG' for Google.
+- range/duration is the desired range of the query, allowed parameters are [1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max].
-interval is the desired interval of the quote, e.g. every 5 minutes, allowed parameters are [1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3m]
+- interval is the desired interval of the quote, e.g. every 5 minutes, allowed parameters are [1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3m].

 # USAGE